Proudly Sponsored By Partners Foundation

 Morecambe and Wigan Athletic have both won the Trophy 11 times, but no longer compete.

-Elsewhere, Southport have won the Trophy eight times, Lancaster City six times, Skelmersdale United four times and AFC Fylde three times.
+Elsewhere, the current holders Southport have won the Trophy nine times, Lancaster City six times, Skelmersdale United four times and AFC Fylde three times.

 The cup is competed for by teams playing between Step 3 and Step 6 (inclusive) in the football pyramid across Lancashire.